 Program Quality Indicator Score 1.
-Program m design is clearly articulated; target population and goals are well-defined.
-2. Progran m replicates an industry accepted, research-based, best practices model.
-3. Program n's depth and duration are realistic to achieve desired outcomes.
-4. Program m staff have credentials/knowledge/experience/commitment needed to implement program.
-5 Program m is actively working against racial, ethnic, and/or other disparities facing historically unders erved populations.
-6. Program m is accessible, e.g. convenient hours, location/transportation, language, affordable cost.
-7. Program m has a system in place to track and measure progress/success on targeted outcomes. m uses past results to make improvements or meet changing community needs.
-[OR, if this is a NE W program - Program design is specifically well-suited to our community needs.] anization has a strong history of high-quality programming and measurable outcomes.
-10. The org panization has a long-term commitment to the program and a plan to sustain it.
-11. The org panization coordinates with other organizations to improve efficiency and benefit community.
-12. Program m engages clients/communities to co-create solutions, working alongside clients.
-Total Qual ity Score (Possible score = 60)
+Program design is clearly articulated; target population and goals are well-defined.
+2. Program replicates an industry accepted, research-based, best practices model.
+3. Program's depth and duration are realistic to achieve desired outcomes.
+4. Program is actively working against racial, ethnic, and/or other disparities facing historically underserved populations.
+5. Program is accessible, e.g. convenient hours, location/transportation, language, affordable cost.
+6. Program has a system in place to track and measure progress/success on targeted outcomes.
+7. Program uses past results to make improvements or meet changing community needs.
+[OR, if this is a NEW program - Program design is specifically well-suited to our community needs.]
+8. The organization has a strong history of high-quality programming and measurable outcomes.
+9. The organization has a long-term commitment to the program and a plan to sustain it.
+10. The organization coordinates with other organizations to improve efficiency and benefit community.
+11. Program engages clients/communities to co-create solutions, working alongside clients.
+Total Quality Score (Possible score = 55)